-Edge of Frame aims to stimulate artistic discourse around experimental animation, focusing on work at the intersection of animation, experimental film and artists’ moving image.
-Beginning as a blog in 2013 and extending into screening events in 2016, it seeks to celebrate this incredibly rich and vibrant, yet often marginalised and hard to define art form.
+Edge of Frame is a platform for artists working in the field of experimental animation, dedicated to increasing the visibility of this area of practice and stimulating discussion around it.
+Experimental animation is a loose term and encompasses a broad range of work, much of which lies somewhere at the intersection of animation, experimental film and artists’ moving image.
+Edge of Frame was begun by Edwin Rostron as a blog in 2013 and extended into screening events in 2016.
+Through the blog and screenings Edge of Frame seeks to celebrate this incredibly rich and vibrant, yet often marginalised and hard to define art form.

 EDGE OF FRAME BLOG